griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 6-iii.
 Integrated assignment answers

-**Background:** The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
-This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
-There are cancer assays available that test the presence of PCA3 in urine.
+**Background:** The use of cell lines are often implemented in order to study condition such as cancer.
+However, a robust genomic profile of these cell lines is needed to determine which genes are differentially expressed before studying them in other manners.

-**Objectives:** In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.
+**Objectives:** In this assignment, we will be using a subset of the GSE114360 dataset, which consists of 6 RNA-seq tumour/normal sequences on the SGC-7901 gastric cancer cell line, to assess the oncogenic gene SOX4.
 Experimental information and other things to keep in mind:

 - The libraries are polyA selected.
 - The libraries are prepared as paired end.
-- The samples are sequenced on a Illumina Genome Analyzer II (this data is now quite old).
+- The samples are sequenced on a Illumina 2500.
-- Each read is 36 bp long
+- Each read is 150 bp long
-- The average insert size is 150 bp with standard deviation of 38bp.
+- [Unknown] The average insert size is 150 bp with standard deviation of 38bp.
-- We will only look at chromosome 9 in this exercise.
+- We will only look at chromosome 6 in this exercise.
-- The dataset is located here: GSE22260
+- The dataset is located here: [GSE114360](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471072)
-- 20 tumour and 10 normal samples are available
+- 3 tumour and 3 normal samples are available
-- For this exercise we will pick 3 matched pairs (C02,C03,C06 for tumour and N02,N03,N06 for normal).
-We can do more if we have time.
+- For this exercise we will be using all a subset of the reads (first 4000000 reads from each pair) that map to chromosome 6.

 ##PART 1 : Obtaining Data and References